meken/cloud-hackathons/hacks/adk-intro/README.md

 ### Description

-Update the `hero_finder_agent` and make sure that the list of available heroes is stored in the session state as `available_heroes` after the agent runs.
+Modify the `hero_finder_agent` to save the list of heroes in the session state.
+This list should be a comma-separated string stored in the session state under the name `available_heroes`.

 ### Success Criteria